mraypold/canadian-companies/README.md

 # Canadian Companies

-A curated repository of basic data on Canadian companies listed on the TSX.
+A curated repository of basic data for Canadian companies listed on the TSX.

 ### Files